s224280593/Intelligent-IoT-Data-Management/README.md

 ## Tech Stack

 ### Frontend
-- **React.js** for building a dynamic single-page application with a responsive user interface.
+- **React.js** for building a dynamic application with a responsive user interface.
+- **Rechart.js & chart.js** for displaying charts.
 - **Tailwind CSS** for fast, consistent, and modern styling, ensuring the UI is both attractive and user-friendly.

 ### Backend